Virtual Care Research

 Age and Sex Patterns of Medical Care Utilization through the Ontario Telemedicine Network

 This masters’ research project is calculating per capita utilization rates for Ontario Telemedicine Network (OTN) facilitated health care services to determine if these rates vary by age, sex or geography.
-The study uses record-level OHIP billing data for 2008/2009 to 2014/2015 from the Ontario Ministry of Health and Long-Term Care to compare rates by patient age, sex, and diagnosis, and along rural-urban or north-south dimensions.
+The study uses record-level OHIP billing data for 2008/2009 to 2014/2015 from the Ontario Ministry of Health and Long-Term Care to compare rates by patient age, sex, and diagnosis, and along with rural-urban or north-south dimensions.
 Study findings could be used to improve delivery by identifying service gaps, as well as low and high demand services.
 Findings may help inform program development and policies governing the delivery and organization of virtual care services.

 (data provided by the Ontario Ministry of Health and Long-Term Care, 2016 – 2018)